zac-heisey/murray-lampert/_posts/2018-11-15-how-to-maximize-your-outdoor-living-areas-during-the-colder-months.markdown

 - Home Remodeling
 - Outdoor Spaces
 featured-image: "/uploads/winter-outdoor-living-space-tips.jpg"
-excerpt: Cold weather is coming, and with it the desire to huddle up indoors.
+description: Cold weather is coming, and with it the desire to huddle up indoors.
 Resist the temptation with these 7 tips to cozy up your outdoor living spaces for winter.
 author: Gregg Cantor
 layout: blocks